matthew-andrews/mattandre.ws/source/_posts/object-literals-vs-self-executing-functions-for-modular-javascript.md

 - JavaScript
 tags:
 - HTML5
-- Javascript
+- JavaScript
-- Javascript Performance
+- JavaScript Performance
 - web app
 ---
 (This was inspired by Objective-C, where methods of classes are [never *really* private](http://stackoverflow.com/questions/2158660/why-doesnt-objective-c-support-private-methods))